-There are two very unique courses required within this program: Global Cultural Experience and American Cultural Experience.
-Global Cultural Experience is offered each fall, and American Cultural Experience is offered in the spring.
-The most interesting thing about these courses is that they take cultural learning out of the textbook by providing hands-on experiences.
-These classes visit dramatic and musical performances, museums, religious sites, etc. Students will also attend cultural events on the Rose State College campus.
+There is one very unique course within this program.
+Global Cultural Experience takes cultural learning out of the textbook by providing hands-on experiences.
+This class visits dramatic and musical performances, museums, religious sites, etc. Students will also attend cultural events on the Rose State College campus.

 Graduates of this degree emphasis will be able to do the following: